atlonglastkibet/jav-nairobi/README.md

 - WorldMove team at Tsinghua University for mobility dataset
 - Kenya National Bureau of Statistics for census data
 - OpenStreetMap contributors

----
+- Zindua School

 ## Contact

-For questions or collaboration inquiries, please open an issue on GitHub.
+For questions or collaboration inquiries, please open an issue on GitHub or email me [atlonglastkibet@gmail.com]